RifeLab/Field-Book-Sandbox/docs/trait-zebra.md

 --------

 The Zebra Label print trait format is used to print labels from an external printer.
-The trait is designed to work with Zebra\'s [ZQ500 Series](https://www.zebra.com/us/en/products/printers/mobile/zq500.html) of ruggedized, mobile printers.
+The trait is designed to work with Zebra's [ZQ500 Series](https://www.zebra.com/us/en/products/printers/mobile/zq500.html) of ruggedized, mobile printers.
 It is created with a trait name and optional details.